Fecal Incontinence

 - Pelvic floor dysfunction, such as abnormalities of the pelvic floor muscles and nerves, is often caused by childbirth and subsequent FI may develop in the mid forties or later.
 Examples of such abnormalities are impaired ability to sense stool in the rectum, decreased ability to contract muscles in the anal canal, dropping down of the rectum (prolapse), protrusion of the rectum through the vagina (rectocele), and general weakness and sagging of the pelvic floor.

 - Inflammatory Bowel Diseases (IBD), such as Crohn’s disease and ulcerative colitis.
-Crohn’s disease is a chronic disorder that causes inflammation of the digestive or gastrointestinal tract, and commonly affects the small intestine and/or colon.
+Crohn’s disease is a chronic disorder that causes inflammation of the digestive or gastrointestinal tract and commonly affects the small intestine and/or colon.
 Ulcerative colitis is a chronic disease of the colon, or large intestine.
 Tiny open sores, or ulcers, bleed and produce pus and mucus and the inflammation makes the colon empty frequently (Crohn’s and Colitis Foundation of America, 2008).

 - Cancer in the anus and rectum can lead to FI if the cancer invades the muscle walls or disrupt the nerve impulses needed for defecation (Mayo Clinic, 2007).
 Colon cancer forms in the tissues of the colon, and begins in cells that make and release mucus and other fluids, while rectal cancer forms in the tissues of the rectum (National Cancer Institute, 2008).